|Support||Help Desk, Chat, Phone, Knowledge Base & Social Media|

 Bluehost has 24/7 customer support via phone, live chat, and social media support.
 I’ve found Bluehost live chat to be the most responsive and best option for my needs.

-It can be difficult to gauge any company’s service levels.
+It’s not easy to gauge any company’s service levels.
 Every negative and positive customer support anecdote you see or hear online is just that – an anecdote.
 You never know if you’re dealing with the one true expert on the entire team or if you’re dealing with a rookie who was simply having a really bad day.

 So instead of saying that a company’s customer support is good or bad, I like to judge it based on access and investment levels.